Vegan Almond Flour Cookies

 Mix all ingredients except the chocolate chips in a large bowl to form a soft dough.

 Fold in the chocolate chunks and divide the dough into 8 small balls.

 Press each ball onto the baking tray to form a small cookie shape.
-Bake them 10 minutes until they are golden brown at the edges.
+Bake them for around 10 minutes until they are golden brown at the edges.

 Leave to cool completely before enjoying!

-- If the dough is too wet (this depends on what brand of vegan butter you use) just add more almond flour until you get the desired consistency.
+- If the dough is too wet, just add more almond flour until you get the desired consistency.
 If it’s too dry, add more agave or maple syrup, or a splash of plant-based milk.